Legionfarm, pairing pro gamers with amateurs, raises $6 million Series A – TechCrunch

 The startup is also running a hardware support program, which lets pros on the platform effectively rent gear by paying for it over time in installments that come directly out of their earnings each month.

-“Recently, we’ve learned that one pro player can acquire seven or more new customers to the platform if we work with the pro properly,” said Belyankin.
+“Recently, we’ve learned that one pro player can acquire seven or more new customers to the platform if we work with the pro properly,” said Beliankin.
 “That’s the biggest growth point for us and the biggest challenge.
 We don’t need to demand in the performance channels, but through existing supply.
 If we manage to build some sustainable processes here, I think we’re going to skyrocket because we see some huge potential here.”